 A problematic life

 During the 1940/45 war, at a young age, he was interrogated by the German military police about the whereabouts of his father, who took part in the resistance.
 This happening and the black leather coats of the Gestapo-men deeply impressed the young man and during all his life van Genk had an enormous fascination for black coats.
-He gathered up a large collection of such coats.
+He gathered up a large collection of such clothing.

 Willem van Genk had some jobs, such as working in an advertising agency.
 Although he made nice drawings, he couldn't adapt to the routine of the office.
 In the parental home he also couldn't hold himself.
 He went to live in a pension and from 1947 on he was employed in a sheltered workshop for people with disabilities, where he had to perform simple tasks such as putting dish-washing brushes together.